DEFRA/os-places-address-lookup/README.md

 - `WCRS_OSPLACES_KEY`
 - `WCRS_OSPLACES_URL`

-For these reasons we have configured Maven not to automatically run tests when a build takes place.
-Instead those working on the project should manually run the tests as and when required
+Hence the command to build above includes the option to skip tests.
+Instead we advise those working on the project should manually run the tests as and when required using

 ```bash
 ./mvnw test